acycliq/visage/README.md

 ClassName: The will be a list of the most probable cell types (aka class name) of the cell.
 Leave that as a single element list [‘Generic’]
 Prob: The probabilities of each cell type.
 Leave that as a single element list [1.0]

-The geneData

-File geneData.tsv has now the following columns
+For geneData.tsv has now the following columns

 Gene.
 The gene name, the label of the the spot
 X. the x-coord of the spot